 The cost of the defined benefit plans and the present value of their obligations are determined using actuarial valuations.
-The actuarial valuation involves making assumptions about discount rates, expected rates of return on assets, future salary increases, mortality rates and future pension increases.
+The actuarial valuation involves making assumptions about discount rates, future salary increases and mortality rates.
 Due to the long-term nature of these plans, such estimates are subject to significant uncertainty.
 All assumptions are reviewed at each reporting date.